buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Sight
 * **Duration**: 10 days

 You make a piece of terrain in an area up to 1.5 kilometers square within range look, sound, and smell like some other sort of terrain.
-The terrain's general shape remains the same, however.
+The terrain' \*\*s general shape remains the same, however.
 Open fields or a road could be made to resemble a swamp, hill, crevasse, or some other difficult or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.

 Similarly, you can alter the appearance of structures, or add them where none are present.
-The spell doesn't disguise, conceal, or add creatures.
+The spell doesn' \*\*t disguise, conceal, or add creatures.

 The illusion includes audible, visual, tactile, and olfactory elements, so it can turn clear ground into difficult terrain (or vice versa) or otherwise impede movement through the area.
-Any piece of the illusory terrain (such as a rock or stick) that is removed from the spell's area disappears immediately.
-Creatures with truesight can see through the illusion to the terrain's true form; however, all other elements of the illusion remain, so while the creature is aware of the illusion's presence, the creature can still physically interact with the illusion.
+Any piece of the illusory terrain (such as a rock or stick) that is removed from the spell' \*\*s area disappears immediately.
+Creatures with truesight can see through the illusion to the terrain' \*\*s true form; however, all other elements of the illusion remain, so while the creature is aware of the illusion' \*\*s presence, the creature can still physically interact with the illusion.

 **With three Critical Magic Successes obtained** in the Magic Check, the duration is permanent.